-- Be certain of what you are asking for and be certain that is the quote you are getting.
+- Be sure of what you are asking for, and be sure that is the quote you are getting.

-- Allow the contractor to present a list of addendums, with the prices broken out (if wanted bay windows and he suggests 3 crank-out windows in a row, that is an addendum/option)
+- Allow the contractor to present a list of addendums, with the prices broken out (if wanted bay windows and he suggests three crank-out windows in a row, that is an addendum/option)

-- Remember, this is your project, and you want it your way don’t be swayed by a contractor’s suggestions
+- Remember, if you want it your way, this is your project.
+Don’t be swayed by a contractor’s suggestions.

-- Don’t pay ahead of your contract (at least not the full amount or even until contracts are signed!)
+- Don’t pay ahead of your contract (at least not the total amount or even until contracts are signed!)

-- I highly suggest building in a ‘late work clause’ because if the work is not delivered on time, money should be extracted from your bill. (tip: This will give your contractor the oomph to stay on time and show up every day)
+- I highly suggest building in a ‘late work clause’ because money should be extracted from your bill if the work is not delivered on time. (tip: This will give your contractor the oomph to stay on time and show up every day)

-- Offer to purchase and pick up as many of the products as you can, skimming the amount down to basically day rates to show up.
+- Offer to purchase and pick up as many products as possible, skimming the amount down to daily rates to show up.

-If a contractor understands that you intend to stick to a constrained budget, it will be easier for him/her to take you through extra expenses, time delays, as well as project changes that you should expect.
+If a contractor understands that you intend to stick to a constrained budget, it will be easier for him/her to take you through extra expenses, time delays, and project changes that you should expect.